giantswarm/docs/sources/reference/create.md

 ## Combining command line options and file

 It is possible to combine both approaches of passing variable values described above.
-In this case, whenever a variable is defined both in the file adn via the command line option, the value assigned via the command line value is used.
+In this case, whenever a variable is defined both in the file and via the command line option, the value assigned via the command line value is used.

 Here is an example: